Benchmarking Differentially Private Tabular Data Synthesis: Feature Selection

 \textbf{Importance of Scale Penalty Term}.
 For any marginal $M$, we have two choices: choose and privatize it or do not choose it.
 Let the marginal estimated by available information be $M_0$, and the privatized marginal be $\hat{M}$.
 We have $\hat{M} = M + \mathcal{N}(0, \sigma)$, where $\sigma$ is known privacy budget.
 The expected error can be derived as,

-Therefore, we can compare these two errors, denoted as $\lVert M - M_0\rVert_1 - n\sigma\sqrt{\frac{2}{\pi}}$, to determine the selection result, which demonstrates the importance of scale penalty term.
+Therefore, we can compare these two errors, denoted as $\lVert M - M_0\rVert_1 - n\sigma\sqrt{\frac{2}{\pi}}$, to determine the selection result, which demonstrates the importance of the scale penalty term.
 This equation is also how some selection criteria involve the scale penalty term.

 \textbf{Superiority of Adaptive Selection}.
-Without loss of generality, we consider the case of selecting 2-way marginals.
-Assuming that before selecting $(A_i, A_j)$, we have already fitted marginals $(A_i, A_1, \cdots, A_k)$ and $(A_j, A_1, \cdots, A_k)$, so that we can use this intermediate knowledge to estimate the distribution of $(A_i, A_j)$ as
+Establishing the superiority of the adaptive selection strategy is challenging in the absence of prior information about the generation module.
+Our analysis, therefore, proceeds under a set of reasonable assumptions.
+First, we consider the case of selecting 2-way marginals.
+Second, we assume that conditional independence is used for marginal selection.
+Specifically, assuming that before selecting $(A_i, A_j)$, we have already fitted marginals $(A_i, A_1, \cdots, A_k)$ and $(A_j, A_1, \cdots, A_k)$, so that we can use them to estimate the distribution of $(A_i, A_j)$ as

-Before selecting the marginal $(A_i, A_j)$, the non-adaptive methods do not use intermediate results and can only use independent 1-way marginals to measure its representativeness.
+Before selecting the marginal $(A_i, A_j)$, the non-adaptive methods do not have any intermediate results and can only use independent 1-way marginals to measure its representativeness.
 This independent measurement can be written as $\dkl\left(\Pr[A_i, A_j] \left\|\; \Pr[A_i]\Pr[A_j] \right.\right)$, where $\dkl$ is the KL Divergence~\cite{kullback1951information}.
 The adaptive methods, because they select features based on intermediate synthesis results, will have a conditional estimation as $\dkl\left(\Pr[A_i, A_j] \left\|\; \hat{\Pr}[A_i, A_j]\right.\right)$, which is the true KL divergence when choosing marginal $(A_i, A_j)$.
 Here $\hat{\Pr}[A_i, A_j]$ is defined in Equation~(\ref{eq: adapt measure}).
 Now we give the following theorem to prove the superiority of adaptive selection. \begin{theorem} For any pair of attributes $(A_i, A_j)$, the KL divergence error of conditional estimation is always no larger than that of independent estimation.
 Formally, we have

 Here $\hat{\Pr}[A_i, A_j]$ is defined in Equation~(\ref{eq: adapt measure}). \end{theorem}